tymyrddin/purple/source/docs/systems-architecture/reliability-performance-security.md

 Whoever is under the most immediate pressure makes the call.
 When the system is slow, the team under performance pressure removes the security control.
 When the audit is approaching, the security team re-enables it.
 When there is a reliability incident, the operations team takes the path of least resistance regardless of its security properties.
 These are not individual failures.
 They are what happens when a decision that requires authority across multiple domains is left to whoever is currently most uncomfortable with it.

 The failure modes that have not been experienced are not modelled.
-Reliability work tends to defend against the failure modes that have already occurred.
+Reliability work defends against the failure modes that have already occurred.
 Security incidents frequently exploit the failure modes that have not been modelled, because adversaries are not constrained to cause the failures the organisation has previously observed.
 A reliability architecture built exclusively on experience is a model of past failures, not of future ones.

 ## The [SEM](../foundations/system-effectiveness/index.rst) view